SpotlightKid/nymph/README.md

     cp -a examples/amp.lv2 ~/.lv2

-Other example plugins can be found in the [examples](./examples) directory and can be built and tested with similar commands, just changing the example name to the basename of the plugin's LV2 bundle dir.
+Other example plugins can be found in the [examples](./examples) directory and can be built and tested with similar commands.
+Just change the example name to the basename of the plugin's LV2 bundle dir.

-Currently, there are only two other example plugins, `multimode_filter` and `miditranspose`, but more will be added in due time.
+Currently, there are just a few other example plugins:

+* `miditranspose`: shows how to handle receiving and sending MIDI events.
+* `multimodefilter`: shows a multimode state-variable filter implementation ported from C++ to Nim.
+* `tiltfilter`: shows a multimode tilt equalizer filter implementation ported from Rust to Nim.
+* `faustlpf`: shows how to integrate DSP C code generated from a [FAUST] source file in Nim (in this example the FAUST code implements a simple non-resonant low-pass filter from the FAUST standard library).

 ## How To